 ON THIS PAGE: You will find information about how many children and teens learn they have this type of tumor each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom

-Each year, about 225 children and teenagers in the United States are diagnosed with a Ewing tumor each year.
+Each year, about 225 children and teenagers in the United States are diagnosed with a Ewing family tumor.
 EFT makes up about 1% of all childhood cancers.
-The five-year survival rate (the percentage of people who survive at least five years after the tumor is detected, excluding those who die from other diseases) of people with EFT is about 70% for a localized tumor (a tumor that has not spread).
+The five-year survival rate is the percentage of people who survive at least five years after the tumor is detected, excluding those who die from other diseases.
+The five-year survival rate of people with EFT with a localized tumor (a tumor that has not spread) is about 70%.
 If the tumor has metastasized (spread) at the time of diagnosis, the five-year survival rate is about 15% to 30%.
 The survival rate is slightly higher for patients whose tumor has spread to the lungs only, compared with those whose tumor has spread to the lungs and the bones.

 Statistics adapted from the American Cancer Society.